ericnantel/dotfiles/NOTES.md

 Date: 2025-05-01
 On GNU/Linux Debian 12 (bookworm), eza is not available but exa is.
 So for that reason, I am commenting aliases using eza in .bashrc
+Date: 2025-05-02
+On GNU/Linux Ubuntu 25.04, the tool 'most' does not seem to colorize man pages, either with bash or zsh.
+And it seems 'less' as well, so it could a bug with Ubuntu or 'man'.